curexe/SmartPay-API/README.md

 <a href='https://smartpay.curexe.com'><img src="https://smartpay.curexe.com/resources/img/logo.png" width="200" ></a>

+Please read this entire document before attempting to interact with the SmartPay API.
+If this is your first time connecting to an external API, you may wish to begin with the [quick start guide](quickstart/tutorial.md).

 # How It Works

 The SmartPay API accepts queries using a two-phase approach: the authentication handshake and then the actual query itself.
 In either scenario, the system is queried with a version number, an endpoint (which defines the type of information requested) and a payload containing input parameters (sent by POST), and then returns a resultset.